Leryk1981/mova-4.0.0/docs/mova_4.1.0_layers_and_namespaces.md

 - Skills may **use** red core global catalogs (for example episode types, security types, text channels).
 - Skills may propose **new global catalogs** for domain use, but these must be clearly namespaced as domain globals, not core globals.
 - Red core schemas must not depend on specific skills or products.
+- Everything that calls itself **red_core** must be expressed via `ds.* / env.* / global.*` from the core catalog and must not include product- or domain-specific identifiers (Smartlink, SocialPack, Barbershop, etc.).

 All communication between red core and skills flows through: